 The Institute may also indicate whether it has adhered voluntarily to other codes of ethical principles or good practice, whether their scope is international, sectorial or of another type.
-Where applicable, the code in question will be identified along with the date of the company's adhesion.
+Where applicable, the code in guestion will be identified along with the date of the company's adhesion.

-The ICF, as a private sector public entity, is also subject to additional external supervision, chiefly that of the Court of Auditors of Catalonia and the General Comptroller of the Government of Catalonia.
+The ICF, as a private sector public entity, is also subject to additional external supervision, chiefly that of the Court of Auditors of Catalonia and the General Comptroller of the Generalitat.